nirranjanraut/commons/README.md

 NOTE : Be sure your app has READ_EXTERNAL_STORAGE permissions declared in manifest.

-3) Use CustomProgress using below code.
+3) Use Progress using below code.
 --------------

-        CustomProgress.from(this) // Context
+        in.gauriinfotech.commons.Progress.from(this) // Context
                 .title("Please wait") // title
                 .message("Connecting to server.") // message
                 .onCancel(new DialogInterface.OnCancelListener() {